 Don’t Lose Hope

-If you have done everything on this list, you are more than ready for your blog to be a success.
+If you have done everything on this list, you are more than ready for your law blog to be a success.
 However, blogging is not a quick process.

 Even if you have followed every step in this guide, expect it to take months before you start to build traffic.
 Although some people get lucky and get traffic in the first month or two, most blogs take a minimum of 6 months to start getting traction.

 It’s hard to stay motivated when you can’t see growth.
 But remember, it is there!
-Gradually you will start to get more visitors, and over time, you can begin to grow leads for your law firm and to get more customers.
+Gradually you will start to get more visitors, and over time, you can begin to grow leads for your law firm and get more clients.
 Blogging is a long term game, but it pays off.

 If you work hard and don’t lose hope, eventually success will come!